 Whether students are learning a language as part of formal or informal education programmes, language teachers typically seek to develop students’ fluency in four core areas.
-These are the creation and understanding of written content (i.e writing and reading) and the skills of oral expression and understanding (i.e speaking and listening).
+These are the creation and understanding of written content (i.e writing and reading) and the skills of oral expression and communication skills (i.e speaking and listening).

 Speaking skills (Oral expression)